jeremyandrews/dokuwiki-container/README.md

 # A simple DokuWiki container

-The goal of this is to provide a simple starting point for hosting DokuWiki in a container.
+A simple starting point for hosting DokuWiki in a container.

 ## Installation